Skip to main content

 Colin Smyth

-Our second item of business is the first of a series of evidence sessions on skills delivery.
-The purpose of the sessions is to consider how the current skills system is or is not working and to identify the actions that are needed to support businesses and improve the skills supply chain, including green skills.
+Our first item of business is our third evidence session on the skills delivery landscape.
+The purpose of the sessions is to consider how the current skills system is working and to identify the actions that are needed to support businesses and improve the skills supply chain, including green skills.

 Economy and Fair Work Committee [Draft]